pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 .. tab:: Unix

-    Debian and most other distributions include a `python-pip`_ package; if you want to use the Linux distribution-provided versions of pip, see :doc:`/guides/installing-using-linux-tools`.

-    You can also install pip yourself to ensure you have the latest version.
-It's recommended to use the system pip to bootstrap a user installation of pip:
+    You can make sure that pip is up-to-date by running:

     .. code-block:: bash

-        python3 -m pip install --user --upgrade pip python3 -m pip --version
+        python3 -m pip install --upgrade pip
+        python3 -m pip --version

     Afterwards, you should have the latest version of pip installed in your